Visual Arts in Dublin

 Image of James Joyce (1978) by Dublin

-artist Louis le Brocquy, Ireland's
+artist Louis le Brocquy.

-Dublin: Visual Arts & Culture
+Dublin Visual Arts & Culture

 The Dublin Region, previously a County, is the area of Ireland that contains the city of Dublin (the capital of the Irish Republic) and surrounding urban counties.
 It is situated on the east coast of Ireland in the province of Leinster.
 It is the third smallest county in Ireland but has a population of 1.5 million.
 The City of Dublin (from the Irish "Dubh Linn" meaning black pool) is over a thousand years old, and is located at the mouth of the River Liffey.
-Today, Dublin is the most important centre of visual arts in Ireland as well as a major cultural and commercial centre within Western Europe, home to many of the top Irish art galleries, cultural venues and art schools, as well as numerous examples of public art including the architectural sculpture The Spire of Dublin, known as the 'spike', created by Ian Ritchie.

 Detail Showing The Heads of Lions